 There are multiple ways of selecting or switching between the five categories.
 You can use the top navigation menu.
 Click on the highlighted bullet points above.
 Or, click on any of the four product section headings below.

 Everyone wants to hit their driver and approach shots farther and with more control of trajectory and shape.
-Most of us would love to be long hitters or flush irons players.
+Most of us would love to be long-hitters or flush irons players.
 The key to gaining distance and control is a predictable ball flight.
-A predictable ball flight comes from having a consistent, synchronized and powerful swing with smooth tempo and a squared clubface making contact with the ball.
+A predictable ball flight comes from having a consistent, synchronized, and powerful swing with a smooth tempo and a squared clubface making contact with the ball.
 So, the real challenge for golfers is that they have to master all aspects of their swing to gain distance and consistency.

 We have identified and recommend the most reliable and user-friendly training aids that we have found for the full swing.

 Many golfers struggle with their short games and take too many strokes from 100 yards into the green.
 They will duff a pitch into a sand trap or fly a sand wedge over the green.
-Worse yet they “chili-dip” a simple wedge shot creating a huge divot while watching the ball trickle forward a few feet or yards.
+Worse yet, they “chili-dip” a simple wedge shot creating a massive divot while watching the ball trickle forward a few feet or yards.
 Sub-optimal, to say the least.

 By the way, our absolute favorite short game tool cures the drudgery of short game practice.
 Click here!

 We have sweat over many three footers.
 So, we sympathize with golfers who need to improve their putting.
-It is amazing how many of us are champions as mini-golf players yet struggle to consistently line up and execute a 6 to 8 foot putt.
-We all tend to reach our own individual plateau’s and stay there.
-Through focused effort, many golfers find that practicing a proper putting stroke (technique, aim and tempo) is one of the fastest ways to improve their golf score.
-Putting (and the short game) is a true equalizer for golfers who aren’t participants in the long drive competitions.
+It is amazing how many of us are champions as mini-golf players, yet struggle to consistently line up and execute a 6 to 8-foot putt.
+We all tend to reach our putting plateau and stay there.
+Through focused effort, many golfers find that practicing a proper putting stroke (technique, aim, and tempo) is one of the fastest ways to improve their golf score.
+Putting (and the short game) is a real equalizer for golfers who aren’t participants in the long drive competitions.

 Putting is probably the most idiosyncratic part of the game of golf.
 For example, think about the variations in grips that you see on the tour these days.
-There is the overlap, interlock, cross-handed and multiple varieties of claw grip to name a few.
+There is the overlap, interlock, cross-handed, and multiple varieties of claw grip, to name a few.
 Then there are countless varieties of standard to oversized grips.
-And there is significant variation in club lengths including the now illegal anchored clubs.
-Add to those variables the explosion in the types, sizes and positioning of the putter head.
-Not too long ago there were just blade putters.
-Today the putters come in a near infinite number of shapes and sizes with a variety of shaft positions.
+And there is significant variation in putter shaft lengths including the now illegal anchored clubs.
+Add to those variables the explosion in the types, sizes, and positioning of the putter head.
+Not too long ago, there were just blade putters.
+Today the putters come in a near-infinite number of shapes and sizes with a variety of shaft positions.
 Putting has become highly personalized.